flutter/website/src/desktop.md

 ### IDE Support
 You can create, run, and debug a Flutter desktop project using the existing tools provided by the Flutter extension for [Android Studio / IntelliJ] as well as [Visual Studio Code].
-Follow the [Set up an editor] instructions to install the Dart and Flutter extensions (also called plugins).
+Follow the instructions to [set up an editor] and install the Dart and Flutter extensions (also called plugins).

 #### VS Code - Running and debugging